Riemann-Roch Theory for Graph Orientations: Introduction

 \section{Introduction}

-Baker and Norine \cite{baker2007riemann} introduced a combinatorial Riemann-Roch theorem for graphs analogous to the classical statement for Riemann surfaces.
+Baker and Norine \cite{baker2007riemann} introduced a combinatorial Riemann--Roch theorem for graphs analogous to the classical statement for Riemann surfaces.
 For proving the theorem, they employed chip-firing, a deceptively simple game on graphs with connections to various areas of mathematics.
-Given a graph $G$, we define a {\it configuration of chips} $D$ on $G$ as a function from the vertices to the integers.
-A vertex $v$ {\it fires} by sending a chip to each of its neighbors, losing its degree number of chips in the process.
-If we take $D$ to be a vector, firing the vertex $v_i$ precisely corresponds to subtracting the $i$th column of the Laplacian matrix from $D$.
-In this way we may view chip-firing as a combinatorial language for describing the integer translates of the lattice generated by the columns of the Laplacian matrix, e.g. \cite{amini2010riemann, nagnibeda1997roland}.
+Given a graph $G$, we define a \textit{configuration of chips} $D$ on $G$ as a function from the vertices to the integers.
+A vertex $v$ \textit{fires} by sending a chip to each of its neighbors, losing its degree number of chips in the process.
+If we take $D$ to be a vector, firing the vertex $v_{i}$ precisely corresponds to subtracting the $i$th column of the Laplacian matrix from $D$.
+In this way we may view chip-firing as a combinatorial language for describing the integer translates of the lattice generated by the columns of the Laplacian matrix, e.g. \cite{amini2010riemann,nagnibeda1997roland}.

-Reinterpreting chip configurations as {\it divisors}, we say that two divisors are {\it linearly equivalent} if one can be obtained from the other by a sequence of chip-firing moves, and a divisor is {\it effective} if each vertex has a nonnegative number of chips.
-Baker and Norine define the {\it rank} of a divisor, denoted $r(D)$, to be one less than the minimum number of chips which need to be removed so that $D$ is no longer equivalent to an effective divisor.
-Defining the {\it canonical divisor} $K$ to have values $K(v) = {\rm deg}(v)-2$ and taking the {\it genus} of $G$ to be $g = |E(G)|-|V(G)|+1$, they prove the Riemann-Roch formula:
+Reinterpreting chip configurations as \textit{divisors}, we say that two divisors are \textit{linearly equivalent} if one can be obtained from the other by a sequence of chip-firing moves, and a divisor is \textit{effective} if each vertex has a nonnegative number of chips.
+Baker and Norine define the \textit{rank} of a divisor, denoted $r(D)$, to be one less than the minimum number of chips which need to be removed so that $D$ is no longer equivalent to an effective divisor.
+Defining the \textit{canonical divisor} $K$ to have values $K(v) = \mathrm{deg}(v)-2$, the \textit{genus} of $G$ to be $g = |E(G)|-|V(G)|+1$, and the \textit{degree} $\mathrm{deg}(D)$ of a divisor $D$ to be the total number of chips in $D$, they prove the Riemann--Roch formula for graphs: